-As the top-ranked environmental law school in the nation, Vermont Law offers students the chance to hone what they learn in the classroom by working in one of the best environmental legal clinics in the country: the Environmental and Natural Resources Law Clinic (ENRLC).
+March 31, 2015: As a top-ranked environmental law school, Vermont Law offers students the chance to hone what they learn in the classroom by working in one of the best environmental legal clinics in the country: the Environmental and Natural Resources Law Clinic (ENRLC).

 The Environmental and Natural Resources Law Clinic is an in-house clinic that operates as a public interest law office, teaching students how to be lawyers by representing clients in need.
 Clinical experience helps students become well-rounded, skilled professionals who can develop arguments and claims from the ground up, explore strategies and options, and communicate effectively with clients, courts, agency officials, scientific experts, and opposing parties.